 - Have the potential to lever match funding or income in the short to medium term (i.e. beyond the life of this commission)

 - Have the potential to reach across more than one of the Market Place towns.

-Projects for Round 3 Development Commissions need to commence no earlier than 15 June 2017.
+Projects for Round 3 Development Commissions need to commence after 15 June 2017.

 There is £40,000 in total for the whole Market Place region in 2017, with additional professional support from the Market Place team.
 We will provide up to £4,000 per commission.
 In some instances, the panel may not award the full amount, which is applied for.
 A spread across the towns is sought and awards will be made considering local need and strength of applications.

 - If you have an idea for an arts activity that will develop arts audiences within the Market Place area, but are not sure it fits the Development Commissions, please do contact Catherine Mummery, our Programme Manager at firstname.lastname@example.org.